New reporting requirements

 If you supply packaging to end consumers or business end consumers, Defra needs to know how much of the packaging you have provided is disposed of in each of the four devolved nations.

-No specific fees are attached to this data, being an additional information disclosure only.
+No specific fees are attached to this data; it is an additional information disclosure only.

 Exports